Marie is a college student interested in horses, science, literature, human nature, '90s music, action movies, the outdoors, and baking.

 This marvel to you.
 (I. ii.
 192-195)

-Hamlet begins the play as a possible tragic hero, but as he interacts with corrupt characters, his traits become more and more tainted until his potential for heroism disintegrates completely.
-Although Hamlet is depicted at first as a seemingly normal, though depressed, man, he is influenced by his relationships with Claudius, the ghost, Rosencrantz, and Guildenstern until his old virtues are no longer recognizable.
-His evil actions, whether with Polonius, Gertrude, or Ophelia, further ingrain the corruption within him.
+Hamlet begins the play as a possible tragic hero, but as he interacts with corrupt characters, his traits become increasingly tainted until his potential for heroism disintegrates completely.
+Although Hamlet is depicted at first as a seemingly normal, depressed man, he is influenced by his relationships with Claudius, the ghost, Rosencrantz, and Guildenstern until his old virtues are no longer recognizable.
+His evil actions, whether with Polonius, Gertrude, or Ophelia, further ingrain his corruption.
 Horatio’s steady, honorable personality emphasizes the demoralization of Hamlet’s character.
-By the end of the play, Hamlet no longer has any traits of a hero, but rather seems to be more of a villain, full of immoral, evil thoughts and devoid of his former inner goodness.
+By the end of the play, Hamlet no longer has any traits of a hero but seems more of a villain, full of immoral, evil thoughts and devoid of his former inner goodness.

 DiYanni, Robert.
 "Glossary of Drama Terms."
 Online Learning Center.
 McGraw Hill Higher Education, 2002.
 Web.
 6 Nov.
 2011. <http://highered.mcgraw-hill.com/sites/0072405228/student_view0/drama_glossary.html>.